 - Create an iframe on your website loading this URL.

-We recommend using Unique Links when embedding the form, as this will ensure your customers will not have to sign in with Facebook or email in order to submit their review.
+We recommend using Unique Links or Business Generated Links when embedding the form, as this will ensure your customers will not have to sign in with Facebook or email in order to submit their review.

 The Embedded Review Form can be used with programmatically generated Unique Links, but not the Unique Links generated using API’s.